Mozeza Ashraf Monalisa

 Mozeza Ashraf Monalisa (born October 5, 1984; known as Monalisa) is a retired Bangladeshi actress, model and dancer.
 She started her career by appearing in television commercials and stage dancing.
 She subsequently won Miss Photogenic 2000.
 She played in several television series and telefilms and is a trained dancer.

 Career

 Monalisa started acting, stage dancing and modeling at age 10.
 Beginning as a dancer, Monalisa became popular for her appearances in television commercials.
 She later acted in television plays including Boyosh Jokhon Ekhush, Kagojer Phool and Humayun Ahmed's Trishna.
 Among many other brands, Monalisa is the brand ambassador of BanglaLink Telecommunication.

 Personal life

-Monalisa married Faiaz Sharif in 2012.
-The couple then moved New York, and ended up in divorce after two years.
+Monalisa married Faiyaaz Sharif on 12 December 2012.
+Sharif is a non-resident Bangladeshi businessman living in the United States.
+The couple then moved New York, and ended up in divorce in 2014.

 As of August 2018, Monalisa has been residing in the United States where she works as a beauty adviser in Sephora.
 Previously, she worked at MAC Cosmetics and KIKO Milano.